Thuggee: Thug beliefs

-According to historian Mike Dash, the Thugs had no religious motive to kill.
+In the view of the historian Mike Dash, the Thuggee had no religious motivation in their murderous conduct.
 When religious elements were present among Thugs, their beliefs, in principle, were little different from the religious beliefs of many others who lived on the Indian subcontinent and attributed their success or failure to supernatural powers: "Indeed all of the Thugs's legends which concerned the goddess Kali featured exactly the cautionary notes which are typically found in folklore."